learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-11-20-intonation-for-small-high-performance-guitars.markdown

 ### Heat-bent multiple-strip kerfling

-I enjoyed bending the sides so much that for  the White Pine top guitar I decided to build the kerfling out of multiple heat-=bent strips of cypress instead of the standard saw-cut kerfling.
+I enjoyed bending the sides so much that for  the White Pine top guitar I decided to build the kerfling out of multiple heat-bent strips of cypress instead of the standard saw-cut kerfling.
 I think it ended up with sort of an art-deco look.
 Of course it's incredibly strong.

 _Multiple strips of heat-bent kerfling glued to sides._
 ![Bent kerfing glued to sides]({{site.url}}/assets/images/guitars/gluing-bent-kerfing-to-sides/03-bent-kerfing-complete.jpg)